Human Resource Management

-At the Graduate Level, we offer a Certificate in HRM, as well as Masters of Science (MS) and Masters of Business Administration (MBA) degrees.
+At the Graduate Level, we offer a Certificate in HRM, as well as Master of Science (MS) and Master of Business Administration (MBA) degrees.
 These programs, offering conveniently scheduled evening courses, train HR professionals for advancement, and prepare others for entry into an HR career.

 At the Ph.D. level, students are trained to become organizational researchers and university professors.